 - We shall further extend the Leeds Sustainable Discovery Theme programme to integrate sustainability into our teaching provision at all levels, and give opportunities to students to take part in activities to promote sustainability.
 We shall also further extend the inclusion of sustainability in our educational engagement and outreach activities.

-- We will continue to work with Leeds City Council, in particular through the Leeds Climate Commission and by extending our Living Lab Programme, and with other partners, towards the goal of making Leeds a net-zero carbon city by 2030, consistent with the City Councils decision in March 2019 to declare a climate emergency, to sign up to science-based carbon reduction targets, and to work to make Leeds carbon neutral by 2030.
+- We will continue to work with Leeds City Council and other partners, in particular through the Leeds Climate Commission and by extending our Living Lab Programme, towards the goal of making Leeds a net-zero carbon city by 2030.
+This is consistent with the City Councils decision in March 2019 to declare a climate emergency, to sign up to science-based carbon reduction targets, and to work to make Leeds carbon neutral by 2030.
 We support the City Councils call on central government to provide the funding and powers to make this possible.

 - We shall likewise encourage and support the City Council and other relevant authorities to develop a sustainable transport system for the city region (thereby also helping to reduce the Universitys indirect carbon footprint).
 We are committed to internationalisation, and to securing international excellence; but we shall explore ways of developing sustainable forms of international communication and reducing the impact of our business travel in a way which is consistent with that commitment.

 - We will continue to invest responsibly.
 As a minimum, we shall invest only in companies which manage their affairs in a way which is consistent with Paris Climate Accord goals.